xReapex/TwitterBotDashboard/README.md

   </tr>
 </table>

-📌This app is made for interact with your Twitter bot from local web server :
+📌This app is made for interact with your Twitter account (personnal or bot) from local web server :

 - Configure the port that will be used by the App.
 (Auto reload in execution)
 - Configure bot login ids.